quividi/fiqs/docs/queries_fquery.rst

 To execute the Elasticsearch query, you need to call ``eval`` on the FQuery object.
 This call accepts the following arguments:

-    * ``flat``: If `False`, will return the elasticsearch-dsl `Result` object, without flattening the result.
+    * ``flat``: If `False`, will return the elasticsearch.dsl `Result` object, without flattening the result.
 Note that you cannot ask for a flat result if you used computed expressions. `True` by default.

     * ``fill_missing_buckets``: If `False`, FQuery will not try to fill the missing buckets.
 For more details see `Filling missing buckets`_.
 Note that fiqs cannot fill the missing buckets in non flat mode. `True` by default.